benhj/arrow/README.md

 ## Interoperability with the operating system <a name="opinterop"></a>

 Arrow provides the `exec(<string expression>)` expression to run system commands directly.
-The result is a string that can be stored and then processed in the regular way, e.g.:
+The result is a string that can be stored in the regular way, e.g.:

 ```
 "/path/to/folder" -> folder;            ;;; path to some folder